collocations.org

 The image of him that the media have presented has no substance.

-give sth, lend sth
+add, give sth, lend sth

-The letters lent substance to the rumours.
+The letters lent substance to the claims.

 lack

-in ~
+in substance

-There''s no difference in substance between the two points of view.
+There's no difference in substance between the two points of view.

-of ~
+of substance

 Nothing of substance was achieved at the meeting.

-without ~
+without substance

 Their allegations were without substance.

-~ in
+substance in

-There''s no substance in the story.
+There's no substance in the story.

-~ to
+substance to

 There was little substance to his claims.